-So they are a massive charity that work alongside the Diana Trust, that help support children who are going through bullying and most importantly, try and prevent bullying.
+They are a massive charity that work alongside The Diana Trust, which help support children who are going through bullying and most importantly, try and prevent bullying.

 How did you get involved in the anti-bullying workshops?

-So they get in contact with me last year and asked if I wouldn’t mind doing a few work shops with children from local schools at Alexandra Palace alongside Cel Spellman (CBBC) and Ricky Norwood (Eastenders).
-Of course I said yes as I think this is such an important subject and in this day and age with the internet and social media it has become 10x worse from when I was growing up and it’s something that needs to be stamped out!
+They get in contact with me last year and asked if I wouldn’t mind doing a few workshops with children from local schools at Alexandra Palace alongside Cel Spellman (CBBC) and Ricky Norwood (Eastenders).
+Of course, I said yes as I think this is such an important subject and in this day and age with the internet and social media, it has become 10x worse from when I was growing up and it’s something that needs to be stamped out!
 Now I am honoured to be an anti-bullying ambassador and do all I can to help out with the cause.